suubcity/todo_list/README.md

 render function {

-    (when you render give each todo the index from the array) if there are true done tasks in array display compleated todos section }
+    (when you render give each todo the index from the array) if there are true done tasks in array display completed todos section }

 <!-- on the object  -->